Daylio review. A diary app that pursues simplicity and functionality.

 Daylio lacks the typical sentimental aspect of diary apps.

 Of course, it’s a little ambiguous to say that the interface is bad… but honestly, it’s a pity that it doesn’t feel like a ‘diary’.
-Personally, I feel the interface could use some significant improvements.
+Personally, I feel that the interface could use some significant improvements.
 Well, if this color scheme is a distinctive feature of the app, then I might not outright say it’s all bad.

 Daylio is good to keep it simple